 MASB comes to you!
 We often get requests from ISDs/CASBAs to offer a CBA class on site.
 If you have questions regarding scheduling a CBA class, please contact Amy Rucker, Certification Manager and Instructional Designer:

 Nonmembers will be charged an additional 30% for all classes and events.
-If you are employed by a member district and feel that you have been charged this fee in error, please contact Cindy Holmes, Registrar and Membership Coordinator:
+If you are employed by a member district and feel that you have been charged this fee in error, please contact the MASB Registrar:

 CBA Descriptions

-Fundamentals of School Board Service - CBA 101 (6 units)
+CBA 101: Fundamentals of School Board Service (6 credits) *

 Whether you just won your election or have been serving your community for some time now, Fundamentals of School Board Service will provide you with both a broad overview of your role in school district governance and explore key aspects of school board work.
 Topics include school board responsibilities, school district structure, effective school board meetings, legal considerations and much more.
 This course is full of the “just-in-time” information and skills you will need to serve with confidence.